Genealogy-valued Feller diffusion: Concepts and main results

+In the spatial case there is again a Feynman-Kac duality.
+At the same time there is for the same type of conditional duality, but without the Feynman-Kac term, which we introduce below.
+We discuss first the Feynman-Kac duality.

-\paragraph{Feynman-Kac duality} The dual process in the spatial case is now based on the \emph{spatial coalescent}.
+The dual process in the spatial case is based on a simple pure jump Markov process, namely the \emph{spatial coalescent}.
 This is a process which takes values, in the \emph{$G$-marked partitions} of $\{1, \dots, n \}, n \in \N$, i.e.\ every partition element gets a \emph{location} in $G$.
-The dynamic is modified by requiring for a pair of partition elements to coalesce at rate $b$ during the time they spend both together \emph{at the same location}.
-In addition the marks of the partition elements follow independent $a(\cdot,\cdot)$-random walks till they coalesce and then the new partition element follows with its mark one random walk.
+The dynamic of the non-spatial case is modified by allowing the following transitions: a pair of partition elements coalesces at rate $b$ during the time they spend both together \emph{at the same location}, the marks of the partition elements follow independent $a(\cdot,\cdot)$-random walks till they coalesce and then the new partition element follows with its mark one random walk.

 Hence we have now a state, where locations are added to $(p,\uur^p)$ and is of the form:

 As corresponding state space for the dual process (\emph{distance matrix augmented spatial coalescent}) we choose $\K_G$ which we get with denoting by $\bbS_G$ the set of $G$-marked partition elements and put: